 This article is brought to you by the tax professionals at Flat Fee Tax Relief.
-Our teams, located in San Diego, CA, and Clearwater, FL, provide valuable IRS tax debt help at a very affordable fee.
+Our teams, located in San Diego, California, and Clearwater, Florida, provide valuable IRS tax debt help at a very affordable fee.

 Today, you’ll learn exactly how to tackle IRS tax debt to reduce IRS pressure.
 You probably know you need to settle your tax debt.
 Here’s how to start making progress toward that goal.

 We’ll start things off with the 4-5 notices the IRS sends you about 5 weeks apart which let you know they are about to levy.
 Here's the good news you should know: